-- 1. In the server manager, under Applications, click Remote Proxy Services. - 2.
-On the LAN server proxy list tab, click Delete. - 3.
+- 1. In the MBG main page, click Remote proxy. - 2.
+Click M beside the LAN server proxy you wish to delete. - 3.
 Click OK.

 Configure Users for Remote Management

 The Remote Management component of remote proxy services enables you to set permissions for remote users.
 The permissions define which MiVoice Business and MiCollab web management interfaces the users may access.